StutiSahu27612/argocd-movieworld/README.md

    - The MovieWorld service connects to the MovieReview service using the Kubernetes service name: `http://moviereview:9093`
    - This is configured in the ConfigMap and passed as an environment variable `MOVIE_REVIEW_SERVICE_URL`
    - Kubernetes DNS automatically resolves the service name to the correct pod IP(s)
+   - The frontend connects to MovieWorld using the service name: `http://movieworld:9091`

 2. **Benefits**:
    - No hardcoded IPs - service discovery is automatic